 | Refiner | In-app microsurveys for SaaS | Precise targeting, recurring surveys, CX metrics | 4.6/5 | $79/month |

-All-in-one platforms cover the full feedback workflow: collection, analysis, and loop-closing.
-All inside a single system.
-The value isn't any individual feature.
-It's not having to stitch together three separate tools every time you want to answer one question about your users.
+The best all-in-one product feedback platforms are Zonka Feedback and Pendo.
+Both cover the full feedback workflow: collection, analysis, and loop-closing, inside a single system, so you're not stitching together three separate tools every time you want to answer one question about your users.

-1. Zonka Feedback: Best for All-in-One Product Feedback Management
+1. Zonka Feedback: Best for All-in-One Feedback Management and Loop-Closing

-- In-app microsurveys (NPS, CSAT, CES) across web and mobile with behavioral triggers via in-product feedback
+- In-app microsurveys across web and mobile with behavioral triggers

-- AI sentiment analysis, thematic clustering, and impact scoring
+- AI sentiment analysis software: thematic clustering and impact scoring across open-text responses

 - Closed-loop workflows: route alerts, assign ownership, automate follow-up

-- Mobile SDK for React Native, iOS, Flutter, and Android
+- Mobile SDK for in-app surveys (React Native, iOS, Flutter, Android)

 - Custom pricing; trial available on request